Galvannealed: Production and properties

 The resulting coating has a matte appearance, and is hard and brittle - under further working such as pressing or bending powder is produced from degradation of the coating, together with cracks on the surface.
 In comparison to a zinc (galvanized) coating galvannealed has better spot weldability, and is paintable, Due to iron present in the surface alloy phase galvanneal develops a reddish patina in moist environments - it is generally used painted.
 Zinc phosphate coating is a common pre-painting surface treatment.

 Galvannealed sheet can also be produced from electroplated zinc steel sheet.

 History

 Patents relating to Galvannealed wire were obtained by the Keystone Steel and Wire Company (Peoria, Illinois, USA) c.
 1923.
 The company used the name "Galvannealed" as a brand name.
-They key early patent was US patent No. 1430648 (J.L.
+The key early patent was US patent No. 1430648 (J.L.
 Herman, 1922, Peoria, Illinois, USA) "Process of coating and treating materials having an iron base".
 The patent described the galvannealing process with specific reference to iron wires.